math-blocks/math-blocks/design/05_checking_work.md

   reduce the size of the search tree
 - Fallback check for when no search path can be found
 - Move computation to a Web Worker so that we don't block the main thread
+- A way for users to add their own equations or definitions when solving a problem.